GaiaGrosso/Learning_NP/README.md

 # Learning_NP
-Shared repository for the project "New PHysics Learning"
+Shared repository for the project "New Physics Learning Machine"